RivkyBaum/ExchangeRatesWebsite/HOW_TO_RUN.md

 2. **Frontend: Angular16**

 I used exchange rates API which provides real data.
-And I used in ANGULAR a component library called PRIME NG
+And I used in ANGULAR a component library called PRIME NG-for the design,
-I created a Dockerfile.
+Additionally, I created a Dockerfile.

 ## Running the Project